Yuqi: 2021–present: Solo debut, China's activities, international collaborations

-On December 14, Yuqi collaborated with Alan Walker and Jvke on the single "Fire!" off of Walker's fourth studio album Walkerworld.
+On December 14, Yuqi collaborated with Alan Walker and Jvke on the single "Fire!" off of Walker's fifth studio album Walkerworld 2.0.
 On January 29, 2024, (G)I-dle released their second studio album 2, on which Yuqi co-wrote and co-composed the tracks "Doll" and "Rollie".
 On February 27, Yuqi released "Bad Liar", a special track from the tvN series Marry My Husband.

 On March 22, 2024, it was announced that Yuqi would be making her Korean solo debut in April.
 On April 2, it was officially confirmed that she would be releasing her first EP Yuq1 on April 23, with the pre-release single "Could It Be" released on April 5.
 The lead single "Freak" and its accompanying music video were released together with the EP.
 On September 20, Yuqi released the promotional single "One" as part of the soundtrack for the Chinese release of Transformers One.

 On March 14, 2025, a teaser was released stating that Yuqi would be releasing a digital single "Radio (Dum-Dum)", a medium-tempo boom bap track that compares a broken heart to a record, on March 17.
-On September 1, Cube Entertainment announced that Yuqi would be releasing her first single album Motivation on September 16, with the lead single "M.O.".
+On September 1, Cube Entertainment announced that Yuqi would be releasing her third single album Motivation on September 16, with the lead single "M.O.".
 The album's release was preceded by the release of a music video for the track "Gone" (아프다) on September 10, which starred Chinese actor Wang Anyu.

+On September 23, 2026, it was announced that Yuqi's second EP 27 would be released on October 8.